Bagle (computer worm): History

-This has led some people think the worm originated in Germany.
+This has led some to believe that the worm originated in Germany.

 Since 2004, the threat risk from these variants has been changed to "low" due to decreased prevalence.
 However, Windows users are warned to watch out for it.

 Botnet

 The Bagle botnet (Initial discovery early 2004), also known by its aliases Beagle, Mitglieder and Lodeight, is a botnet mostly involved in proxy-to-relay e-mail spam.

 The Bagle botnet consists of an estimated 150,000-230,000 computers infected with the Bagle Computer worm.
 It was estimated that the botnet was responsible for about 10.39% of the worldwide spam volume on December 29, 2009, with a surge up to 14% on New Year's Day, though the actual percentage seems to rise and drop rapidly.
 As of April 2010 it is estimated that the botnet sends roughly 5.7 billion spam messages a day, or about 4.3% of the global spam volume.